drshahizan/software-engineering/proposal/submission/sec02/Software/readme.md

 - Software : Bootstrap Studio
 - Authentication : User authentication and authorization
 - Security: SSL encryption and data encryption at rest
- i.
-Modules: Student registration
+  - Modules: Student registration
- ii.
-Health assessment and history
+  - Health assessment and history
- iii.
-Medical record keeping
+  - Medical record keeping
- iv.
-Appointment scheduling
+  - Appointment scheduling
- v.
-Prescription and medication management
+  - Prescription and medication management
- vi.
-Billing and invoicing
+  - Billing and invoicing
- vii.
-Reporting and analytic
+  - Reporting and analytic
 - Integration: Integration with the university's student information system and electronic health record system
 - Accessibility: Section 508 compliance
 - Scalability: Ability to handle large volumes of data and users